Updated as of November 23, 2021

 If collected, we will take reasonable measures to protect the confidentiality of Social Security numbers and limit access to those with a need for such information.
 We prohibit the unlawful disclosure of Social Security numbers.

 We will never ask for or knowingly collect Personal Information from children through the Services or Portal.
 If you are a child, you are not permitted to use the Portal and should immediately exit our Portal.
 Parents of un-emancipated minors may set up accounts for themselves to access their children's medical records only as permitted pursuant to the Terms governing the Portal.
-If you think that we have collected personal information from a child through this Portal, please contact us at email@example.com and we will dispose of the information as required by applicable law.
+If you think that we have collected personal information from a child through this Portal, please contact us and we will dispose of the information as required by applicable law.

-You may also contact us at:
+You may also write to us at:

 One Park Plaza